Russia-Ukraine war: Key things to know about the conflict

 Britain’s Defense Ministry said Russian ground forces that had been north of Kyiv for most of the war had edged to within 25 kilometers (15 miles) of the city center and spread out, likely to support an attempted encirclement.

-Russian airstrikes also hit for a second straight day the airport in Ivano-Frankivsk, another city in western Ukraine south of Lviv and 250 kilometers away from Ukraine’s border with NATO members Slovakia and Hungary.
+Russian airstrikes also again hit the airport in Ivano-Frankivsk, another city in western Ukraine south of Lviv and 250 kilometers away from Ukraine’s border with NATO members Slovakia and Hungary.
 The city’s Mayor Ruslan Martsinkiv, who reported the strikes on the airport on Sunday, said Russia’s goal was “to sow panic and fear.”
+The airport has a military area.

 THE MOST VULNERABLE

-Ukraine’s chief prosecutor’s office says at least 79 children have been killed since the invasion began on Feb.
-24. At least 2.5 million people have fled the country, according to the United Nations refugee agency.
+Ukraine’s chief prosecutor’s office says at least 85 children have been killed since the invasion began on Feb.
+24, and over 100 wounded.
+At least 2.5 million people have fled the country, according to the United Nations refugee agency.

 About 60 child cancer patients from Ukraine boarded a medical train Saturday in Medyka, Poland, bound for hospitals in Warsaw and elsewhere.
 Medical workers carried some of the children in their arms, on stretchers and pushed them in wheelchairs at the train station near the Ukrainian border.